Our rundown of the ten best things to do in south-east Ireland, ranked in order.

 Built at a crucial point in the River Nore, this castle can be found in the heart of Kilkenny city.
 The castle is one of the best places to see south-east Ireland.
 Visitors young and old can explore the sights this Norman Castle has to offer, ranging from a café located within the castle walls, a long stretching garden, a forest walk adjacent to the river and a playground for children.

-The Butler gallery is the site of an ever-changing collection of art, being host to an exhibition in 2015 including artwork from Oscar-nominated Kilkenny animation studio “Cartoon Saloon”.
+The Butler Gallery is the site of an ever-changing collection of art, being host to an exhibition in 2015 including artwork from Oscar-nominated Kilkenny animation studio “Cartoon Saloon”.
+Needless to say, this is one of the top things to do in Kilkenny.

 Address: The Parade, Collegepark, Kilkenny, R95 YRK1, Ireland